Ninu Veedani Needanu Nene: Soundtrack

-The music of the film is composed by S. Thaman, and released by Think Music India.
+The music of the film was composed by S. Thaman, and released by Think Music India.

 Release

 The film was released on 12 July 2019.
-The Hindi dubbed version titled Main Hoon Sarfira Jigrawala was directly premiered on Sony Max TV channel on 19 September 2022.
+The Hindi dubbed version titled Main Hoon Sarfira Jigrawala premiered on Sony Max TV channel on 19 September 2022.

 Reception

 A critic from The Hindu wrote that "This isn’t the smartest film in the horror space, but it tries to bring in something new.
 If only the taut first half was followed by an equally gripping latter half".
-A critic from The Times of India wrote that "Ninu Veedani Needanu Nene is promising in parts with entertaining moments but loses steam when it matters the most".
+A critic from The Times of India wrote, "Ninu Veedani Needanu Nene is promising in parts with entertaining moments but loses steam when it matters the most".